dustmop/co2/README.md

 the most common size of sprites are 2x2 square, these commands produce code optimised for this type of metasprite

-## (animate-sprites-2x2! sprite-id pattern-location)

-sets the 4 sprite metasprite starting at sprite-id to the patterns starting at pattern-location. the patterns are arranged to form a visible block for the sprite pattern data in a 16x16 grid for easier drawing/editing. the first is the top left, second top right (pattern-location+1), third bottom left (pattern-location+16), fourth bottom right (pattern-location+17).

-## (set-sprites-2x2-x! sprite-id x-value)

-sets the top left x coordinate of the metasprite, keeping them 'stuck' together.

-## (set-sprites-2x2-y! sprite-id y-value)

-sets the top left y coordinate of the metasprite, keeping them 'stuck' together.

 # registers